 For bench mounting the 2A weighed approximately 360 lbs - the 2B 500 lbs and the 2C (a comparatively rare and much more massive model stand fitted with a heftier main column, longer and wider table with a feeds gearbox and only supplied on a heavy cast-iron stand), weighing in at nearly half a ton.

 One important and desirable accessory was the vertical head, by which means any ordinary horizontal model from the 2A onwards could be transformed into a very much more useful vertical and (when equipped with the optional swivelling table) a "Universal" model.
 The vertical head slotted into the same dovetail as the overarm and, being rather short of clearance as standard, could easily be raised in height by using a suitable raiser block with dovetails top and bottom.
 Three distinctly different versions of the head were manufactured: the first (Mk.
 1) was an expensive-to-produce unit that mounted an enclosed bevel box at the back that turned the drive through ninety degrees - from where it was taken by an exposed V-belt forwards to the spindle; the Mk.
 2 had its drive completely enclosed within the body but unfortunately, like the first, had no quill feed.
 The Mk.
 3 version (and by far the most eagerly sought after) was a beautifully constructed unit that incorporated both a fine down feed through worm-and-wheel gearing and a quick-action rack-and-pinion driven drilling feed.
 The change from one type of feed to the other was through an all-metal cone clutch that, if properly set up, could be flicked into and out of engagement with just light finger pressure.
+The very first versions of this head had two horizontal slots across the bottom of the casting - one closed down by a nut and bolt to set the quill-to-bore clearance, the other equipped with a ball-ended handle to provide a means of locking the quill in the desired position.
+A picture the only known head of this type can be seen on this page.

 As a point of interest, when a Centec is changed from horizontal to vertical drive the spindle will, unless the motor is fitted with a reversing switch, turn in the wrong direction.